salsita/node-pg-migrate/docs/src/migrations/index.md

 > [!WARNING]
 > Qualified `PgLiteral` sources and destinations now raise an error during SQL
 > generation in both directions.
 Previously, a qualified source could work going
-> up with a manually written down migration.
+> up with a manually written down migration, including in already-applied
+> migrations that are replayed on a fresh database.
 Replace it with `{ schema, name }`,
 > which uses normal identifier quoting and decamelization, or use `pgm.sql` with
 > explicit SQL in both directions.
 Other raw forms, including expressions,
 > comments, multiple tokens, and `U&` Unicode escape syntax, are also rejected by
-> these seven rename operations.
+> these ten rename operations.
 Other uses of `PgLiteral` are unchanged.

 ## Locking